28 November 1872 by Wilhelm Reiss and Ángel Escobar

 Major volcanoes in Ecuador

-Cotopaxi is known to have erupted 87 times, resulting in the creation of numerous valleys formed by lahars (mudflows) around the volcano.
-The last eruption lasted from August 2015 to January 2016.[4]
-Cotopaxi was officially closed by the authorities to climbing until it reopened on October 7, 2017.
+Cotopaxi is known to have erupted 87 times, resulting in the creation of numerous valleys formed by lahars (mudflows) around the volcano.[2]
+An ongoing eruption began on 21 October 2022.[3]

 ^Cite error: The named reference globefeed was invoked but never defined (see the help page).